-The final proposal from New Millennium Design Construction, Inc. (NMDC) was received April 15, 2013 to provide engineering services for the evaluation of Surfside Bridge over Indian Creek (Bridge # 876100).
+The final proposal from New Millennium Design Consultants, Inc. (NMDC) was received April 15, 2013 to provide engineering services for the evaluation of Surfside Bridge over Indian Creek (Bridge # 876100).
 The \$48,300 proposal was approved by Resolution # 715 adopted April 17, 2013.

-The letter Agreement dated April 5, 2013 was executed April 19, 2013 and a final Agreement dated May 8, 2013 was executed May 28, 2013.
+The initial letter Agreement dated April 5, 2013 was executed April 19, 2013 and a final Agreement dated May 8, 2013 was signed May 28, 2013.

 NMDC conducted an inspection of the Bridge for the purpose of obtaining quantitative information about the condition of the Bridge, including data that can be utilized for the possible rehabilitation of the Bridge (Memorandum # 1).
 Based on the results of the inspection, NMDC provided the Village with the degree and location of the deteriorated elements and provided a rehabilitation plan to determine if the rehabilitation of the Bridge is feasible, and if so, a plan for the rehabilitation.
 Sufficiency Rating declined from 64% (1990) to 42.9% (2016).
 Any rating below 50% indicates the structure has reached its expected life and is in need or repair or replacement.
 The Bridge is constantly exposed to a very aggressive environment which has resulted in the slow deterioration of various structural elements of the Bridge.
-The Evaluation and Appraisal Report dated September, 2013 and is on file with the Office of the Village Clerk.
-The Report was accepted by the Council at the September 4, 2013 meeting.
+The Council accepted the Report at the September 4, 2013 meeting.
+The Evaluation and Appraisal Report dated September, 2013 is on file with the Office of the Village Clerk.